shy555tuna/discord_ai_bot/README.md

-Open a terminal and navigate to your project folder:
+Open a terminal and head to your folder:

 cd ~/DiscordAIBot

-Run the bot:
+Run it:

 python3 bot.py

-If successful, you’ll see Logged on as <BotName>.
+You’ll see Logged on as <BotName> if it’s working.

-Step 5: Test the Bot
+Step 5: Test the Vibes

-Go to your Discord server.
+Hop into your Discord server.

-Send a message starting with the prefix (e.g., Morpheous Hello, how are you?).
+Drop a message with your trigger word, like Morpheous Yo, what’s good?.

-The bot should respond with an AI-generated message.
+The bot should hit you back with some AI-generated chatter.

-Troubleshooting

-Bot not responding:
+If It’s Acting Up

+Bot’s ghosting you?

-Ensure the bot is online and has proper permissions in the server.
+Check if it’s online and has perms in the server.

-Check that the prefix matches the one in the code.
+Make sure your trigger word matches the code.

-Verify API keys are correct and not expired.
+Double-check your API keys aren’t expired.

-Module not found:
+“Module not found” error?

-Confirm discord.py and google-generativeai are installed.
+Make sure discord.py and google-generativeai are installed.

-Use pip show discord.py or pip3 show google-generativeai to verify.
+Run pip show discord.py or pip3 show google-generativeai to confirm.

-Connection errors:
+Connection issues?

-Check your internet connection.
+Check your Wi-Fi.

-Ensure API services (Discord and Google) are operational.

-Notes
+Make sure Discord and Google’s APIs are up.

+Pro Tips

-Keep your API keys and bot token secure; do not share them publicly.
+Keep your API keys and token on lock—don’t share ‘em.

-The bot requires an active internet connection to communicate with Discord and Google’s API.
+The bot needs internet to talk to Discord and Google.

-To stop the bot, press Ctrl+C in the terminal/command prompt.
-Tweak however you like!
-Enjoy and have fun~
+Wanna shut it down?
+Hit Ctrl+C in the terminal or Command Prompt.